Cluster of unexplained illnesses or deaths

 - Do people always have enough food?

 - What are the community’s habits, practices and beliefs about caring for and feeding sick people?
-Who looks after sick people?
-Are they isolated?
+Consider any differences in roles and responsibilities between men and women.

 - Is a social mobilization or health promotion programme in place?

-- Which sources of information do people use most?
+- Which sources do people use/trust the most for information?

 Volunteer actions